The United States is in need of American Indian Teachers.

 We, as Indian educators, must reach out to help our youth meet their personal and professional potential.
 When Indian students have positive role models in the classroom, they perform at a much higher level.
 This raises their self-esteem, providing a base for leadership roles and healthy work ethics.

 Research in 1991 showed that the Minneapolis public school system employed only 16 identified American Indian teachers out of 2,700 – about 125 short of parity.
-Augsburg College, with its leadership and demonstrated commitment to the American Indian community, sought to address this situation with the development and implementation of the training program.
+Augsburg University, with its leadership and demonstrated commitment to the American Indian community, sought to address this situation with the development and implementation of the training program.

-- You must have a GPA of 2.0.
+- Must have a GPA of 2.0

 How to Apply